Overview

 Architecture

-This section will dive into how the code is arranged and how that code relates to the deployed daemons and artifacts.
-Before you read this section please make sure that you are familiar with the Install Guide, the Dashboard User Guide and the Integration Guide.
+This section explains how the code is structured and how it relates to deployed daemons and artifacts.
+Before reading further, please ensure you are familiar with the Install Guide, the Dashboard User Guide, and the Integration Guide.

 SkillTree's skills-service is designed with minimal runtime requirements.
-You can start the SkillTree skills-service with zero configuration other than datasource properties for connecting to an available PostgreSQL database.
+You can start the service with zero configuration other than the datasource properties required to connect to an available PostgreSQL database.
 Please visit the Install Guide to better understand your installation options.

-Let's now focus on what a production deployment would look like.
-A production installation of the skills-service will require the following infrastructure:
+A standard production installation of the skills-service requires the following infrastructure:

 • PostgreSQL - Relational store for project definitions and skill events.

-• RabitMQ Stomp Brokers - Used to support WebSocket functionality.
+• RabbitMQ STOMP Brokers - Used to support WebSocket functionality.

-SkillTree's skills-service is then configured to use PostgeSQL and Stomp Brokers.
+SkillTree's skills-service is configured to connect directly to these PostgreSQL and STOMP brokers.

 Dashboard with Integrated Application

-Integrated clients utilize skills-client libs posted on the public NPM repositories.
-These libraries are very thin wrappers around an iFrame tag, they simply retrieve the Skills Display views and its associated data from the skills-service application.
-What that means is that the Skills Display is served as its own dedicated url from the Dashboard application of the skills-service and then inserted into an iFrame tag on the client's browser.
-Of course all of these details are 100% hidden from the skills-client library users.
+Integrated applications utilize skills-client libraries published on public NPM repositories.
+These libraries act as thin wrappers around an iframe tag, fetching the Skills Display views and their associated data directly from the skills-service application.
+Consequently, the Skills Display is served as its own dedicated URL from the skills-service dashboard application and embedded into an iframe inside the client's browser.
+These underlying details are completely transparent to users of the skills-client libraries.

 The skills-client libraries also enable integrators to report skill events.
-Skill reporting utilities will call the Report Skill Event Endpoint which is exposed via the skills-service.
+Skill reporting utilities call the Report Skill Event Endpoint exposed by the skills-service.

 SkillTree Repositories

-1. skills-service: has code for the skills service and dashboard.
+1. skills-service: Contains the core code for the skills service and dashboard.
 This is where the majority of code changes occur.

-2. skills-client: client JS libraries that provide skill event reporting utilities and a thin iFrame-based wrapper for the Skills Display.
+2. skills-client: Client JavaScript libraries providing skill event reporting utilities and the thin iframe-based wrapper for the Skills Display.

-3. skills-docs: Documentation, you are reading this now!
+3. skills-docs: The documentation repository—which you are reading right now!

-4. skills-stress-test: Web-based application that facilitates stress tests against the SkillTree service.
+4. skills-stress-test: A web-based application used to facilitate stress testing against the SkillTree service.

-5. call-stack-profiler: Groovy annotation-driven in-code profiling utility used by the services.
+5. call-stack-profiler: A Groovy annotation-driven, in-code profiling utility used by the services.

-6. skills-client-examples: Simple Integration examples using client libraries.
+6. skills-client-examples: Simple integration examples demonstrating how to use the client libraries.

 Prev